-Aspen University's total active student body grew 39% year-over-year from 4,681 to 6,500.
-Aspen's School of Nursing grew 43% year-over-year, from 3,363 to 4,807 active students, which now represents 74% of Aspen's total active student body.
-Aspen's RN to BSN program accounted for the majority of the growth, from 2,104 to 3,158 active students, an increase of 1,054 active students, or 50% year-over-year.
+Aspen University's total active degree-seeking student body grew 20% year-over-year from 6,500 to 7,784.
+Aspen's School of Nursing grew 28% year-over-year, from 4,807 to 6,164 active students, which includes 396 active students in the BSN Pre-Licensure program in Phoenix, AZ.

-USU's active degree-seeking student body grew sequentially from 446 to 557 students or a sequential increase of 25%.
+USU's total active degree-seeking student body grew sequentially from 961 to 1,148 students or a sequential increase of 19%.
+Of the 1,148 total active students at USU, 970 or 84% are enrolled in the MSN-FNP degree program.

-^{} Note: "Active Degree-Seeking Students" are defined as degree-seeking students who were enrolled in a course during the quarter reported, or are registered for an upcoming course.
+Note: "Active Degree-Seeking Students" are defined as degree-seeking students who were enrolled in a course during the quarter reported or are registered for an upcoming course.